lab11/SensEye-2/readme.md

 **Note**: while `senseye_serv` is running on the SmartFusion it waits for a connection from the client which is created by running `senseye_client`, then images should appear on the screen if a Stonyman is connected correctly.

+### Hardware Configuration
+The hardware can be somewhat tricky to configure correctly.
+First, build the circuit specified in `hardware/schematics/stonyman_breakout.pdf` .
+Ensure to tie a resistor (10k) to ground from the analog out (AN) of the Stonyman, and place a capacitor across the power supply rails.

+**Calibration:** The configuration of the parameters in `software/uclinux/stonyman/stonyman_2.h` is dependent on whether the system is run at 3.3 Volts or 5 Volts.
+As of now the system is configured for 3.3 V. This can be changed by modifying the `define` statements based on empirical evidence.